HAND SURGERY

 4.2.2 Designated Supervisor of Training

-a.
-For Australian positions, there must be a dedicated supervisor holding an FRACS in Orthopaedic Surgery or Plastic Surgery and membership of the Australian Hand Surgery Society (AHSS).
+- For Australian positions, there must be a dedicated supervisor holding a FRACS in Orthopaedic Surgery or Plastic Surgery (or equivalent).

-b.
-For positions outside Australia the dedicated supervisor must have the equivalent professional qualification and association membership in the country where the position is located.
+- For positions outside Australia, the dedicated supervisor must hold the equivalent professional qualification and association membership in the country in which the position is located.

-d.
-The dedicated supervisor must take responsibility for the educational programme and supervision of the fellow and agree to comply with the PFET Programme Regulations.
+- The dedicated supervisor must assume responsibility for the educational Program and supervision of the fellow and agree to comply with the PFET Program Regulations.

 4.2.3 Accreditation of Training Centres

-Following application, accreditation will be provided for three to five years, subject to an initial assessment and a yearly review by the Hand Surgery PFET Committee or its representative(s) to determine that the criteria of 4.2.1 and 4.2.2 are satisfied.
+Following application, accreditation will be granted for up to five years, subject to an initial assessment and periodic review as required by the Hand Surgery PFET Committee or its representative(s), to confirm that the criteria outlined in Sections 4.2.1 and 4.2.2 continue to be satisfied.

 4.3 Selection of Trainees